kimlehtinen/kimlehtinen.com/content/en/about.md

 The last few years I have worked mainly in the industrial and energy sector.
 I have helped design and develop several cloud-based systems and tools, all aimed at helping companies to succeed and gain a competitive advantage.
 If I can help them succeed, we are one step closer to a better future.

+When it comes to Cloud, I have vast experience in building and running containerized applications in production using both Docker and Kubernetes.
+Most of my Cloud vendor experience is in Azure.
+I believe in focusing on fundamentals and good practices, which is why I am a big advocate of Cloud Native technologies and Cloud-agnostic patterns that apply across Cloud vendors and bare-metal.
+Code being deployed to these environments should reflect this, by being modular and using appropriate abstractions.

+Most of the code I have written professionally lately has been Python.
+In my free time I use a mix of Python and C/C++ depending on what I'm working on.
+However, I am always eager to learn new languages and technologies.
+I prioritize choosing the right tool for the job over debating which programming language is superior—spoiler alert: there’s no such thing as the best programming language.

 ## Beyond work
 When I'm not immersed in the world of technology, I like to spend my time being active, usually by going for long walks or mountain biking.
 And speaking of sports, football has always been a big part of my life.
 It has provided me with incredible moments, and lessons that I will bring with me throughout my life.